jina-ai/jina/docs/chapters/flow/index.md

       index_filename: 'vec.gz'
 ```

-In this case, this construction will let the `FaissIndexer` use the `vectors` stored by the indexer named `wrapidx`.
+In this case, this construction lets the `FaissIndexer` use the `vectors` stored by the indexer named `wrapidx`.